rimaz523/xml-parser/README.md

 Regards,
 Ivan`

-### Your task is to write a REST service that:
+### Write a REST service that:
-• Accepts a block of text
+* Accepts a block of text
-• Extracts the relevant data
+* Extracts the relevant data
-• Calculate the GST and total excluding GST based on the extracted <total> (it includes GST)
+* Calculate the GST and total excluding GST based on the extracted <total> (it includes GST)
-• Makes the extracted and calculated data available to the service’s client This is a test exercise.
-Anything not explicitly specified in this document is open to the candidate’s interpretation.
-This includes the style and content of the web service messages, coding standards and application structure.
+* Makes the extracted and calculated data available to the service’s client

 ### Failure Conditions
 The following failure conditions should be detected and made available to the client:
-• Opening tags that have no corresponding closing tag.
+* Opening tags that have no corresponding closing tag.
 In this case the whole message should be rejected.
-• Missing <total>.
+* Missing <total>.
 In this case the whole message should be rejected.
-• Missing <cost_centre>.
+* Missing <cost_centre>.
 In this case the ‘cost centre’ field in the output should be defaulted to ‘UNKNOWN’.